 Ingredients

-- 500 mL (2 cups) pure maple syrup, I used Grade A, amber syrup from Quebec
+- 500 mL pure maple syrup I used Grade A, amber syrup from Quebec

 Instructions

 - In a deep saucepan, boil the maple syrup with the oil, until it reaches about 235°F (112ºC) on medium–high heat.
-Monitor the temperature using a fast-reading digital probe thermometer like this one from Thermoworks.
+Monitor the temperature using a fast-reading digital probe thermometer (see notes).

 - Immediately, transfer the boiled syrup to your stand mixer bowl, and drop the bowl into a big ice bath to cool the syrup down to about 60°F (15–16ºC).
 Then let the syrup warm back up to room temperature.